di98jgu/GPS_ENCLOSURE/README.txt

 parties if it cross the fence and thus leave the allowed area.
 The needed actions can then be taken.

-The aim of this work is to find a algorithm for establishing and maintaining a virtual enclosure around a mobile unit.
+The aim of this work is to find a algorithm to establish and maintain a virtual enclosure around a mobile unit.
 The area may have any form and should be scalable up to and including national borders.
 The enclosure is managed on the mobile unit.
+The target system is Android.

 STRUCTURE